OfficeDev/teams-toolkit-samples/faq-plus/docs/deploy-qna-maker-services.md

 ## Step 3: Set up authentication for the configuration app

-1. Note the location of the configuration app that you deployed, which is `https://[BaseResourceName]-config.azurewebsites.net`.
-For example, if you chose "contosofaqplus" as the base name, the configuration app will be at `https://contosofaqplus-config.azurewebsites.net`
+1. Note the location of the configuration app that you deployed is "https://[BaseResourceName]-config.azurewebsites.net".
+For example, if you chose "contosofaqplus" as the base name, the configuration app will be at "https://contosofaqplus-config.azurewebsites.net".

-2. Go back to the "App Registrations" page [here](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredAppsPreview).
+2. Go back to the [App Registrations page](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredAppsPreview).

 3. Click on the configuration app in the application list.
 Under "Manage", click on "Authentication" to bring up authentication settings.